 - Obtain regulatory approval for entinostat in combination with hormone therapy in advanced breast cancer.
 Under sponsorship and funding support from the NCI, ECOG-ACRIN plans to conduct a 600 patient Phase 3 clinical trial testing exemestane plus entinostat versus exemestane plus placebo in HR-positive men and postmenopausal women with hormone refractory, advanced breast cancer.
 We are supporting the Phase 3 clinical trial under a CRADA with the NCI and a separate agreement with ECOG-ACRIN.
-ECOG-ACRIN activated the trial in March 2014 with PFS data expected in mid-2017. - Develop entinostat for use as an immunomodulatory agent.
-Preclinical studies have indicated that entinostat inhibits the activity of host immune cells that function to suppress the activity of anti-tumor immune responses.
-Based on these findings and emerging preclinical data demonstrating synergistic combined anti-tumor effects of entinostat and immune therapy, we are currently planning a Phase 1b clinical trial to examine the combination of entinostat with antibodies targeting PD1 or PDL1 to characterize the safety, define a recommended Phase 2 dose and assess the preliminary clinical activity of this combination.
-We anticipate initiating this trial in early 2015 with safety, recommended Phase 2 dose, preliminary activity and correlative data available in mid-2016.

-- Expand the clinical and commercial breadth of entinostat in breast cancer, lung cancer and other indications.
+ECOG-ACRIN activated the trial in March 2014 and we expect patient enrollment to begin in the second quarter of 2014 with PFS data expected in mid-2017. - Capitalize on our identification of potential biomarkers for entinostat.
+In our completed Phase 2b clinical trials in breast and lung cancer, we identified potential biomarkers for subsets of patients that experienced improved clinical outcomes with entinostat when compared to patients in the control arm.
+For our breast cancer indication, we are planning to further analyze the biomarker in our Phase 2 and Phase 3 clinical trials.
+For non-small cell lung cancer, or NSCLC, we plan to conduct a randomized Phase 2 clinical trial in the future to further study the patient biomarker enrichment strategy. - Expand the clinical and commercial breadth of entinostat in breast cancer, lung cancer and other indications.
 We and our collaborators currently have eleven studies, consisting of nine ongoing and two planned, that are designed to provide clinical proof-of-concept for promising opportunities that we have identified in breast cancer, lung cancer and other indications.
 These studies do not require additional financial support from us and are being or will be conducted through our NCI collaboration with additional support from the Stand Up To Cancer funding initiative.
-In addition, we also plan to evaluate entinostat with other hormone therapies in breast cancer and other immune therapies in lung and renal cancers. - Capitalize on our identification of potential biomarkers for entinostat.
-In our completed Phase 2b clinical trials in breast and lung cancer, we identified potential biomarkers for subsets of patients that experienced improved clinical outcomes with entinostat when compared to patients in the control arm.
-For our breast cancer and non-small cell lung cancer, or NSCLC, indications, we plan to conduct randomized Phase 2 clinical trials in the future to further study the patient biomarker enrichment strategy.
-These trials would require additional financial resources beyond what we expect to have following the offering.